jeffreyevans/spatialEco/README.md

 | `bearing.distance`           | Calculate new point based on bearing/distance
 | `breeding.density`           | Calculates n-th percent breeding density areas base on a kernel density estimate of population counts. |
 | `built.index`                | remote sensing built-up index |
-| `cgls_urls`                  | *Depreciated* Based on query, provide URL's for Copernicus Global Land Service datasets
+| `cgls_urls`                  | *Deprecated* Based on query, provide URL's for Copernicus Global Land Service datasets
 | `chae`                       | The Canine-Human Age Equivalent (for fun)
-| `class.comparison`           | Depreciated, with migration to terra, I collapsed into raster.change
+| `class.comparison`           | Deprecated, with migration to terra, I collapsed into raster.change
 | `classBreaks`                | for finding class breaks in a distribution
 | `collinear`                  | Test for linear or nonlinear collinearity/correlation in data
 | `combine`                    | Combines multiple rasters into an "all possible combinations" raster emulation the ESRI combine function